jrjones/blog.jrj.org/_posts/2007-08-12-unboxed-apple-23-cinema-display.md

 date: 2007-08-12 12:45
 author: jrj
 comments: true
-categories: [Apple, Technology, unboxed, Unboxing, Uncategorized]
+tags: [Apple, Technology, unboxed, Unboxing, Uncategorized]
+category: Technology
 ---
 <div style="text-align: center"></div>
 I’ve used dual Dell 20” monitors for years in my home office, but I’ve been meaning to pick up a nice widescreen display.
 I was planning on buying a Dell 30” unit, but discovered that my video card on my PC wouldn’t support it.
 Rather than spend the money to buy the monitor AND a new high-end video card, I decided to splurge and buy a 23” Apple Cinema Display (which is $300 more than a comparable 24” Dell, but it’s just so pretty.)